Hexlet/docs/create-lesson.md

 3. Test your exercise
 4. Push it to Bitbucket (private repository)
 5. Login to Hexlet via Bitbucket
-6. Go to "[My Exercises](http://hexlet.io/account/exercises)", add new exercise repository url and click "Build"
+6. Go to *[My Exercises](http://hexlet.io/account/exercises)*, add new exercise repository url and click "Build".
 Hexlet builds a Docker container with the environment you have defined.
 When it is built, you can include this exercise into any lesson.

 Let's go over each step in more detail.